 Whether you’re gardening, camping or just relaxing in the sun, it’s nice to be able to listen to the radio outdoors.
 However, you can’t just take a regular radio outside and expose it to the elements without expecting trouble.

-In this article we’ll look at some of the best outdoor radios on the market in the UK in 2018.
+In this article, we’ll look at some of the best outdoor radios on the market in the UK.

 What to look for in an outdoor radio

 Here are a few features to look for in a good outdoor radio:

 - Water resistance: There are very few (if any) truly waterproof radios, but you can buy models designed to withstand rain and damp.